tonyrunqihuang/18755-Projects-Network-Destroy-Repair-Game/README.md

 Hyperparamters:
 - Network name: there are four available networks, including social network, p2p network, autonomous system network and email networks.
-- Algorithm: attack and defense algorithms can be random or smart
+- Algorithm: attack and defense algorithms can be random, degree, or betweeness
 - Number of iterations (niter): number of time steps an experiment is expected to perform

 ## Usage